afontenot/pyweight/docs/md/Basic Usage.md

 indicated by the advice text, you should *not* use the adjustment value to make changes to your meal plans except on the designated adjustment day.
-This is because the program is built around the assumption that your weight will change at a linear weight, making a simple linear regression a reasonable approach for estimating your true weight loss over time.
+This is because the program is built around the assumption that your weight will change at a linear rate, making a simple linear regression a reasonable approach for estimating your true weight loss over time.
 See the
 [Technical Concepts](Technical%20Concepts.html) page for more.